-To discuss getting the reads included in your next bill please contact our customer care team free on 0808 281 2222.
+To discuss getting the reads included in your next bill please contact us.

-If you’ve had ongoing problems please call our customer care team free on 0808 281 2222.
+If you’ve had ongoing problems please contact us.
 It may be that you’ve been trying to use a different email address to the one that you registered with us when you joined.
 They can sort this out for you to make it easier next time.